 Habit #4: Ask for help when you need it.

 All good students do this.
-But some distance learners hesitate too long before asking their online course instructors for advice or help.
+But some remote learners hesitate too long before asking their online course instructors or tutors for advice or help.
 The result?
 They can fall behind in their work or fail to build a solid knowledge base in the earlier units or lessons of their classes.
-So as a distance learner, cultivate the habit of speaking up and asking for help.
+So as an online learner, cultivate the habit of speaking up and asking for help.
 It’s a key to online learning success.

 Habit #5: Go beyond the basic requirements.

 In most cases, the instructors who designed and wrote your courses will have provided readings and supplemental materials that build a solid grounding in the subject you are studying.
-Yet the best students have cultivated the habit of digging deeper, by looking for other materials to read and explore.
+The best students have cultivated the habit of digging deeper, by looking for other materials to read and explore, and ask the hard questions themselves.
 If you want to be a successful online college student, remember to go beyond the basics.

 Habit #6: Talk about your plans and courses with other people.

 There’s a practical reason why this is so important.
-When you share your plans with other people, they ask you about them. (“How is your online Algebra Course moving along... what are you going to study next?”)
+When you share your plans with other people, they ask you about them. (“How is your college algebra course moving along... what are you going to study next?”)
 Those questions keep you organized, motivated, and more likely to complete your studies.

 Habit #7: Make your studies part of a bigger plan.

-In other words, know how your courses fit into your life master plan, and know what you will do next.
+In other words, know how college fits into your life master plan, and know what you will do next.
 Perhaps you are taking college courses online so that you will do better when you study the same subject later on at your “brick and mortar” college.